Blamer-io/ideas/README.md

-# ideas
-In this repository we keep all our future ideas for blamer application
+In this repository we keep all our future [ideas](https://github.com/Blamer-io/ideas/issues) for blamer application